xuanyuanzhang/coms6998_assignment1/README.md

+#COMS 6998 Cloud Computing and Big Data
+Team info: Xinyuan Zhang, Xuanyuan Zhang, Wanlin Li, Hanyu Li

+General Description: This is a demo for chat bot utilizing amazon services, including S3, Lambda and Cognito.

+The front end is pure js with DOM functions interacting with backend API.
+We choose not to use any framework because the front end is not complicated.

+The backend is built following instructions of this assignment.
+There are currently 2 commands working:

+    - Hello
+    - Thank you

+Otherwise, it will return a default message saying it does not get what the user is trying to say.

 # Prerequisites
 For the JavaScript SDK to work your APIs need to support CORS.
 The Amazon API Gateway developer guide explains how to [setup CORS for an endpoint]().
 The generated SDK depends on third-party libraries.
 Include all of the scripts in your webpage